 Pasquale’s move was noted by Brian Leiter’s Law School Reports as one of the top 10 lateral moves of the year.
 It is the fourth year Brooklyn Law School’s lateral hires have been on the list.

 Wilfred U. Codrington III

-Codrington is currently the Bernard and Anne Spitzer Fellow and Counsel at the Brennan Center for Justice at NYU School of Law.
-At the Brennan Center, Codrington focuses on voting and election security, constitutional reform, and the rule of law.
-He teaches graduate and undergraduate courses at NYU Wagner School of Public Service on topics of law, public policy, and politics.
-He also has been a Fieldwork Supervisor for the Brennan Center Advocacy Clinic, a clinic devoted to teaching students public policy through real world legal reform campaigns that impact the laws of democracy and the regulation of election contests.
-At Brooklyn Law School, Codrington will teach Constitutional Law and Election Law.
+Codrington comes to Brooklyn Law School from NYU School of Law, where he was the Bernard and Anne Spitzer Fellow and Counsel at the Brennan Center for Justice.
+At the Center, he focused on voting and election security, constitutional reform, and the rule of law.
+He taught graduate and undergraduate courses at NYU Wagner School of Public Service on topics of law, public policy, and politics.
+He also had served as a Fieldwork Supervisor for the Brennan Center Advocacy Clinic, a clinic devoted to teaching students public policy through real world legal reform campaigns that impact the laws of democracy and the regulation of election contests.
+At Brooklyn Law School, Codrington teaches Constitutional Law and Election Law.